 South Shore Cottage is fabulous, but not for the faint-hearted.
-It is the most remote of Shona's six cottages.
+It is the most remote of Shona's nine cottages.
 A private motor launch will transport you for 20 minutes across Loch Moidart and around the island to South Shore.
-The cottage does not have a slipway, so be prepared to jump on to the rocky shore wellies are advisable (no great problem for the reasonably agile.)
-Once ashore, a steep path, which is muddy in wet weather, leads up to the South Shore.
+The cottage does not have a slipway, so be prepared to jump on to the rocky shore.
+Wellies are advisable (no great problem for the reasonably agile).
+Once ashore, a steep path, which is muddy in wet weather, leads up to the South Shore Cottage.
 Please bear in mind you will have to carry your provisions and luggage up the hill so it is wise to pack lightly.
-If all that sounds a bit daunting, any inconvenience will be quickly forgotten when you arrive at the cottage itself.
-Standing high and quite alone on the hillside and facing west, you will be treated to lovely views across all the little surrounding islands and away to the Atlantic beyond.
+If that sounds a bit daunting, any inconvenience will be quickly forgotten when you arrive at the cottage itself.
+Standing high and alone on the hillside, facing west, you will be treated to astonishing views across the channel to the surrounding islands and away to the Atlantic beyond.